How Much Rice Per Person? Grams Calculator

 How much rice do I need for 10 people?

-How much rice should I cook for meal prep (5 meals for 1 person)?
+How much rice for meal prep (5 meals for 1 person)?

-Does the type of rice significantly affect how much I should cook per person?
+Does rice type change how much I should cook per person?